Pap Smear: Reasons, Procedure and Results

 The Pap Smear is recommended to most people in the age group of 21 to 65.

 It is possible to stop taking the Pap test after the age of 65 because if you have kept with a routine checkup and have always been normal then you no longer need to worry about it.

-The Pap Smear test only applies to women with a cervix.
+This test only applies to women with a cervix.

 In case, you have had a hysterectomy and have removed your cervix, as long as your previous Pap Smear results came negative, you no longer need to worry about getting cervical cancer.

 It is always good to be careful if there is a history of cancer in the family along with immunity issues.